WNBA on NBC: Ratings

 NBC Sports' broadcast of the inaugural WNBA game between the Liberty and Sparks received a 3.8 overnight national rating.
+This would also serve as NBC's highest rated WNBA game.
 Although NBC's end-of-season average for 1999 was even with 1998's average, viewership had actually increased from 1,540,000 households in 1998 to 1,607,000 in 1999.
 On the same token however, Nielsen ratings for NBC broadcasts of WNBA games slipped from 2 million households reached in 1997—the WNBA's inaugural season—to 1.5 million in 1999.

 The average rating for the first 9 of the 10 WNBA games NBC carried in the 2001 season was only 1.1, compared to a 2.0 rating its first season.

 WNBA Finals coverage

-The very first WNBA season concluded with what was at the time, a single championship game.
+The first WNBA season concluded with what was at the time, a single championship game.
 The following year, the finale series into a best-of-three games series, with NBC airing the first two games and ESPN airing the decisive third game.
 In 1999, ESPN aired the first game of the championship series while NBC covered the following two.
 Come the year 2000, Lifetime temporarily assumed ESPN's role as the WNBA's cable outlet for the WNBA Championship.
 Like the year prior, Lifetime broadcast the first game while NBC covered the second and ultimately decisive game between the Houston Comets and New York Liberty.
 This marked Houston's fourth consecutive WNBA Championship.

 ESPN returned to the fold in the year 2001, broadcasting the first game with NBC airing the second and decisive game between the Los Angeles Sparks and Charlotte Sting.
-For NBC's final year of coverage in 2002, ESPN2 this time, broadcast the first game with NBC again covering what would become the second and ultimately decisive game.
-The Los Angeles Sparks' 69–66 victory over the New York Liberty on August 31, 2002, would therefore, prove to be the final broadcast of the WNBA on NBC.
+For NBC's final year of coverage in 2002, ESPN2 this time, broadcast the first game with NBC again covering what would become the second and ultimately decisive game, which would be NBC's last WNBA telecast to date until 2026.
+NBC will gain exclusive broadcast rights to three WNBA Finals series in 2026, 2030, and 2034.

 Announcers

 During the WNBA's first season on NBC, the primary announcing team consisted of Hannah Storm calling the play-by-play with Ann Meyers doing the color commentary and Lisa Malosky assuming the role as sideline reporter.
 The following year, Storm receded her lead play-by-play duties to Tom Hammond, who would call NBC's coverage of the WNBA Finals with Ann Meyers in 1998 and in 2000.
 For the 1999 season and 2001 seasons, NBC used Mike Breen as their primary play-by-play announcer.
 For the WNBA's final season in 2002, Paul Sunderland worked with Meyers for their coverage of the WNBA Finals.

+On June 23, 2025, NBC announced that it will be hosted by Maria Taylor serving as studio host.